Rocky Road

 This helps thin out the chocolate and create a sweet, delicious glue, as opposed to just being melted chocolate.

-It’s personal preference whether you use butter or block margarine.
+It’s personal as preference whether you use butter or block margarine.
 I use the latter to omit the dairy.

 Golden Syrup